 NUROFEN PLUS tablets contain the active ingredients Ibuprofen and Codeine phosphate.
 Ibuprofen belongs to a family of medicines called non-steroidal anti-inflammatory drugs (NSAIDS).
 These medicines work by relieving pain and/or inflammation (swelling, redness, soreness) and fever.
 Codeine is an opioid analgesic that works in the brain and spinal cord to relieve pain.

 NUROFEN PLUS provides temporary relief of acute moderate pain and inflammation in patients over the age of 12 years.

 After taking codeine, the body changes codeine into the active morphine by a special liver enzyme.
 However, about 8% of people may experience less pain relief compared to others, as their bodies do not change codeine to morphine as well as others.

-NUROFEN PLUS is not recommended for use in children under the age of 12 years.
+Do not give NUROFEN PLUS to children under the age of 12 years.

-Ask your pharmacist or doctor if you have any questions about this medicine.
-Your pharmacist or doctor may have given it for another reason.
+Ask your doctor if you have any questions about this medicine.
+Your doctor may have given it for another reason.